Previous

 Once you qualify as a physician associate, you can join the Faculty of Physician Associates (FPA).

-The FPA is the professional body representing physician associates and is based at the Royal College of Physicians.
-It provides education, training, and professional development support to both qualified and student physician associates.
+The FPA is the professional organisation for physician associates, based at the Royal College of Physicians.
+It offers education, training, and professional development support to both qualified and student physician associates.

-You may wish to join royal colleges for further learning and development if appropriate to your role.
-For example, PAs working in general practice can join the Royal College of General Practitioners website as a non-member.
+If appropriate to your role, consider joining other Royal Colleges for additional learning and development opportunities.
+For example, PAs in general practice can access the Royal College of General Practitioners website as non-members.

 Discover the skills and qualifications you’ll need for each role and what the work will be like.